Credit cards

 How long does information stay on your credit report?

-Details will be kept about your credit agreements for five years from when they’ve been paid off.
+Details about your credit agreements are kept for five years from when they’ve been paid off.
 For example, if you have a personal loan that runs for three years, lenders will be able to see information about its history for a further five years, until it’s removed from your record.

 How often is your credit status updated?